As another Eid-ul-Adha arrives, the issue of mass animal sacrifice has once again become a point of debate among both Muslim vegans and non.

 Sacrificing In Context

 So let’s bring this back to our time – where does any of this apply?
-Context is key and king here.
+Context is key here.

 If we examine the whole notion of sacrificing an animal – this dates back well before Islam and well before the time of prophet Abraham.